 - The controller is shipped with a default script based on six relay modules.
 If your system has a different configuration, it is recommended that you build a new script before you start programming.
-See page 25 for information on building a new script.
-All modules must be addressed properly prior to building a new script, and any modules not yet installed will not be included automatically in the script and will need to be added manually per note 2 below. - If future inputs and outputs are planned they can be added by changing the module type for a given address from "NOT FOUND" to the required type by pressing the TYPE softkey.
+See page 17 for information on building a new script.
+All modules must be addressed properly prior to building a new script, and any modules not yet installed will not be included automatically in the script and will need to be added manually per note @ below. - 2 If future inputs and outputs are planned they can be added by changing the module type for a given address from "NOT FOUND" to the required type by pressing the TYPE softkey.

 START...
 SETTING-UP...
-HARDWARE...STATIONS
+HARDWARE...
+STATIONS...

-Branching out to the Data Selection windows below adds SEQUEL control stations or SYNERGY digital remote stations to the current script.
+Branching out to the Data Selection windows below softkey to add SEQUEL control stations or SYNERGY digital remote stations to the current script.

-- Press the and + keys to cycle through a list of station addresses.
-A displayed after the address indicates that this station has been detected on the control station network. - Press the ADD THIS STATION softkey to add a station of the type displayed to the script.
+- 1. Press the and + keys to cycle through a list of station addresses.
+A \ displayed after the address indicates that this station has been detected on the control station network. - Press the TYPE softkey to toggle choices until desired station hardware is shown then press the ENTER key to add this station to the current script.
+A # displayed after the type indicates that this station type is included in the current script.
+See 1 and 2.

+3. Press the ADD THIS STATION softkey to add a station of the type displayed to the script.
 Adding Station appears briefly while this station is being added to the current script.